brry/course/uni.md

 This page describes the course "introduction to programming with R" at Potsdam University, fall 2018.
 It is held by Berry Boessenkool, Geoecology graduate and freelance R trainer.
-This information takes precendence over the information in PULS due to some last minute changes in schedule.

 Jump to [content](#content), [organization](#organization), [registration](#registration), [curriculum](#curriculum), [homework](#homework)